-However, keep in mind any shade of purple, even the light lavenders, can put off future home buyers.
-So if you’re giving any thought to putting your home on the market in the next few years, you might want to choose a more neutral hue.
+However, remember that any shade of purple, even light lavenders, can put off future home buyers.
+So if you’re planning to put your home on the market in the next few years, you might want to choose a more neutral hue.

 5. Soothing Grays

-Still a popular choice, gray can also help you create a sophisticated yet relaxing mood for any room in your home.
-The right shade of gray in any room looks crisp and elegant, no matter what the room’s primary use might be; it’s not just for kitchens and bathrooms anymore.
-Consider using it in a bedroom or living space, then adding a few punches of color such as lavender, rose, or pale yet sunny yellow through linens, artwork, or throw pillows.
+Still a popular choice, gray shades can help you create a sophisticated yet relaxing mood in any room of your home.
+The right shade of gray can make a room look crisp and elegant, no matter the room’s primary use; it’s not just for kitchens and bathrooms anymore.
+Consider using a gray paint hue in a bedroom or living space, then adding a few punches of bold color such as lavender, rose, or pale yet sunny yellow through linens, artwork, or throw pillows.

 6. Pastoral Pinks